Onelinerhub/onelinerhub/manticoresearch/http-protocol-usage-example.md

 - `--data-urlencode` - will encode data that we're going to send
 - `query=` - SQL query to match something
 - `index1` - name of the index
-- `text` - sample text to match among our index
+- `text` - sample text to search for in index

 group: http